 Wondering how much to pay your participants?
 Here are some useful considerations.

 - The participant reimbursement guidelines of your institution.
 Some universities have set a minimum and maximum hourly rate (to avoid undue coercion).
-You might also consider the national minimum wage as a guideline (for instance, in the UK, this is currently £8.21 for adults).
+You might also consider the national minimum wage as a guideline.

 - The amount of effort required to take part in your study: is it a simple online study, or do participants need to make a video recording or complete a particularly arduous task?
 If your study is effortful, consider paying more.

 - How niche your population is: if you are searching for particularly unusual participants (or participants in well-paid jobs), then you will find it easier to recruit these participants if you are paying well for their time.

 That said, paying more isn’t always a good idea!
 Consider that: